Trauma, Transformation, and the Rebuilding of the Self: A Clinical Perspective

 Key principles include:

-• Growth requires awareness
+• Growth requires awareness.

-• Identity is malleable
+• Identity can change.

-• Patterns can be rewired
+• Patterns in the brain can be adjusted.

 Calibrating Threat: How Trauma Alters the Nervous System

 People higher in trait neuroticism may experience even stronger reactivity, as their nervous systems detect signals that others interpret as neutral.
+(Silverman et al., 2019, pp. 1085-1099)

 Healing involves learning to:

-• Differentiate novelty from threat
+• Differentiate novelty from threat.

 • Regulate physiological arousal

-• Build tolerance for uncertainty
+• Develop tolerance for uncertainty.

 • Practice exposure to safe challenges